mistweaverco/superevil-golint/README.md

 This should also help to minimize the possiblity of merge conflicts and also help to ease-in code-reviews.

+### Passing *90% Code Coverage* check

+This one is simple.
+Just write tests.
+Write enough tests, so you have at least 90% covered.
+If you cheat on the system and write tests, that do nothing just to pass this test and I happen to be the peer who is reviewing your code, I will come to your desk and start yelling at you (again).

+Be a good citizen.
+Respect the coding guidelines and write good and sane tests.

+This will make everyones life easier.
+It'll help to minimize bugs introduced by new features.
+It'll help to discover breaking changes real quick and it even shows you code-smell at first glance.
+If you can't test the code, the code is bad.
+Simple as that.
+Refactor so you can test your code.

 ## Example Unit-Tests

 ### Example Goblin Unit-Test